DoStini/enei-golang-workshop/slides/presentation.md

 *p = 20 // Modify value through pointer
 fmt.Println(x) // Prints 20
 ```

 ---

 ##Zero Values in Go

-- In Go, all declared variables are automatically initialized with their zero value
+- In Go, all declared variables are automatically initialized with their zero valu
 - This ensures no variable is ever undefined, preventing common bugs found in other languages
 - Zero values are type-specific and provide a safe starting state
 - For composite types, zero values follow a logical pattern (mostly nil)
 - This approach eliminates the need for manual initialization in many cases
 - Zero values also enable safe operations on uninitialized variables

 ```go
 var i int              // 0